 The Working Group of Indigenous Peoples (WGIP) consists of representatives of the Sami, the Nenets and the Veps peoples.
 The group differs from other regional working groups by the fact that, in addition to its operational role as a working group, it also has an advisory role to both the Barents Euro-Arctic Council (foreign ministers) and the Barents Regional Council (county governors).
 The overall goal for the indigenous peoples' cooperation in the Barents Region is to secure indigenous peoples' rights, foundation for trade, society, culture and language.
-The indigenous peoples' cooperation shall contribute to friendship and cooperation based on equality, co-existence and tolerance between the peoples of the region.
-In the light of the status of Nenets, Saami and Veps as indigenous peoples of the north, the cooperation shall secure solid health and conditions, living well cultural continuity the future.
+The indigenous peoples' cooperation shall contribute to friendship and cooperation based on equality. co-existence and tolerance between the peoples of the region.
+In the light of the status of Nenets, Saami and Veps as indigenous peoples of the north, the cooperation shall secure solid health and living conditions, well as cultural continuity future. as the